BOARD MEMBERS

 Rev. Bicri Naara Hernandez works as a chaplain and is an ACPE Certified Educator at BSWH All Saints Hospital in Fort Worth, Texas.
 As an ordained Baptist pastor, her passion revolves around serving patients, families, and staff during times of crisis.
 Her current role as Manager of CPE Programs in the Western Region of BSWH involves managing the educational program for pastors, seminarians, and lay leaders in Grapevine, Irving, Waxahachie, and Fort Worth hospitals.
 Growing up on the border between Mexico and the US, she sees herself as a bridge between two cultures.
 She is especially interested in being an advocate for the Hispanic/Latinx/Immigrant population in Texas.
 She completed her MDiv at Southwestern Baptist Theological Seminary in Fort Worth after completing a BA from Trinity University in San Antonio.
 She currently serves as a leader in her local church, Iglesia Baustista Victoria en Cristo.
 She enjoys spending time with her three sons, a 9-year-old and 6- year-old twins, learning a lot about dinosaurs, robots, and sports.

-Christopher Hutson, PhD, is Associate Professor of Bible and Associate Dean of the College of Biblical Studies at Abilene Christian University.
-He previously taught at St. Xavier University in Illinois and at Hood Theological Seminary in North Carolina.
-Among his research interests are the letters of Paul in their social contexts and issues pertaining to women in ministry, which he approaches through studies of biblical texts and American religious history.
-He is a co-founder of the website gal328.org, which pushes the issue of gender justice specifically within Churches of Christ.
+Board Secretary: Christopher Hutson, PhD, is Professor of Bible, Missions & Ministry and Associate Dean of the College of Biblical Studies at Abilene Christian University.
+He previously taught at Hood Theological Seminary in North Carolina.
+Among his interests are the letters of Paul in their social contexts and issues pertaining to racism and gender, which he approaches through studies of biblical texts and American religious history.
+His commentary First and Second Timothy and Titus (Paideia; Baker Academic, 2019) offers an egalitarian reading of the Pastoral Epistles.
+His current research focuses on Galatians from the perspective of ethnic conflict and misunderstanding.

 Rev. Alfie Wines, MDiv, PhD, is a pastor, biblical scholar, and theologian.
 Formerly Associate Pastor of Connections at First United Methodist Church, Arlington, TX, she currently serves as Senior Pastor of Union Memorial United Methodist Church, in the Sandy Community of Coolidge, Texas.
 In addition, she is Founder, President, and CEO of Living Water Drinking Deeply Ministries, a ministry committed to encouraging compassionate living through a deeper understanding of the biblical text.
 She draws from several approaches to biblical interpretation in her work, with focus on literary, womanist, and feminist perspectives.
 She draws upon her unquenchable passions for biblical interpretation, biblical and religious literacy, worship, music, prayer, and leadership to enlighten, edify, and empower others.
 She conducts a weekly #BibleStudyRemix on FB Live, Tuesday evenings, 7:00 pm CST.
 The study is also available 24/7 after the broadcast has completed.
 She writes commentaries and articles for the Working Preacher website.
 Blog article(s) appear on the Equity for Women in the Church website as well.
 Her book and online course, Take Back Your Life: How to Breakthrough When Life Breaks Your Heart as well as her book Seasons: The Stages of Life are forthcoming in 2017-2018.